lanl/metconsin/docs/source/tutorial.rst

 Improved Plotting
 --------------------

-While :py:func:`save_metconsin <metconsin.save_metconsin>` plots the simulation, it may not produce the nicest looking plots.
+While :py:func:`save_metconsin <metconsin.metconsin.save_metconsin>` plots the simulation, it may not produce the nicest looking plots.
 Because we have only 10 species in our simulation, we can use a 10-color set (matplotlib's ``tab10`` colormap) to color-code the vertical lines we use to indicate basis changes:

 .. code-block:: python